NadavDaniel1/CarGame1/README.md

 **Handling Permissions:** Managing runtime permissions for location access required careful consideration to ensure a smooth user experience without compromising security.

-**Location on Score Click:** Attempting to show the user's location when a score is clicked.

 ## Credits
 Developed by [Nadav Daniel]
 Course: Mobile Application Development